 The cost of a gram of weed depends on the quality of the strain, where obviously, top-shelf buds cost more per gram.
 Grams of weed usually go for $5-$15.
 Since this is the smallest quantity sold, buying a gram of weed at a time is not at all cost-efficient.
 However, it is a great way to sample the shop’s wares and find a strain you like, rather than buying an ounce of something you don’t love.
 Once you find your favorite strain, it’s time to start buying it in eighths, quarters, or ounces.
 This will end up saving you money in the long run, which means you can buy more weed!

 How Many Grams is a Quarter Pound of Weed?

 Now we get into the larger amounts, which become more cost-effective, the bigger you go.
 Big buyers usually prefer marijuana purchases by the quarter pound or four ounces.
-How many grams is a quarter pound?
-Remember, an ounce is 28 grams; multiply that by four, and you get 112 grams!
+How many gram in a quarter pound?
+Remember, an ounce of weed equals 28 grams; multiply that by four, and you get 112 grams!

 You can clearly see that buying in bulk is the way to go if you’re trying to get more bud for your buck.

 How Much Weed Does a Cannabis Plant Yield?